 Mumble's son, Erik, is struggling to realize his talents in the Emperor Penguin world.
 Meanwhile, Mumble and his family and friends discover a new threat their home -- one that will take everyone working together to save them.

 In this fully animated, all-new take on the Smurfs, a mysterious map sets Smurfette and her friends Brainy, Clumsy, and Hefty on an exciting race through the Forbidden Forest, leading to the discovery of the biggest secret in Smurf history.

-Being teased for his color, Johnny the white koala joins a traveling carnival with Hamish, a Tasmanian devil, and Higgens, a photographer monkey as talent agents.
+Being teased for his color, Johnny (Rob Schneider) the white koala joins a travelling carnival with Hamish (Bret McKenzie), a Tasmanian devil, and Higgens (Yvonne Strahovski), a photographer monkey, as talent agents.
 On the way through the Australian outback, the trailer they are in comes loose and crashes.
 Johnny must live up to the hero status Hamish presents him as while the outback locals try to rescue a kidnapped koala from Bog (Alan Cumming), a giant crocodile and his dingo lackeys.Written by

 4 of 4 people found this review helpful.

 Was this review helpful to you?